 “This Should Have Been Done Before” Award of the Year: Public Outcry Against The MTA

 For those that are not in the New York City-Tri-State area, this award may not be completely understood.
 For a better understanding read: A New Yorker’s Note To The MTA.
 For an organization that has been mismanaged despite having an operation with no competition is inexcusable.
 Now the MTA is cutting service and taking other actions such as taking away student passes for children.
-There isn’t much the public can do about such changes because of the MTA’s power (and the public’s need for transportation), however, with more protests and damage to their image, hopefully a dent can be made.
+There isn’t much the public can do about such changes because of the MTA’s power (and the public’s need for transportation), however, with more protests and damage to their image, hopefully, a dent can be made.

 “The Incredibles” Award of the Year: Usain Bolt

-As if being the fastest man on the world wasn’t enough, Bolt continued his hobby of shattering world records with two more records falling to the Jamaican superstar.
+As if being the fastest man in the world wasn’t enough, Bolt continued his hobby of shattering world records with two more records falling to the Jamaican superstar.
 He is definitely making the Caribbean natives proud.

 “We Need To Fix This” Award of the Year: Global Economy

 Two years in a row.
-Winning something back-to-back is normally praised, but with this issue, I pray it doesn’t three peat.
+Winning something back-to-back is normally praised, but with this issue, I pray it doesn’t three-peat.

 Honorable Mention – Lack of Quality Men and Leaders

 Biggest Letdown of the Year: Dominican Republic National Baseball Team

 Often regarded as one of the major powerhouses in the world for baseball, the Dominican Republic was eliminated by the upstart Netherlands in the 2009 World Baseball Classic.

 Idiot of the Year: Bernie Madoff